Will Sessoms: Personal life

-Married to his wife Beverly since 1977, the Sessoms have three children, Mollie S. Korte, Kate S. Napolitano, and Anne Douglas Gangwer.
+Married to his wife Beverley since 1977, the Sessoms have three children, Mollie S. Korte, Kate S. Napolitano, and Anne Douglas Gangwer.
 His father-in-law is Roy B. Martin Jr., former mayor of Norfolk, Virginia.

 Sessoms earned a Bachelor of Business Administration from Virginia Commonwealth University.
 Until September 1988, he was a member of the board of directors of the Princess Anne Country Club, which was at the time an integration target by the National Association for the Advancement of Colored People.
 Early in his political career his membership in the allegedly discriminatory country club and his children's attendance at the private Norfolk Academy were deemed elitist by his political opponents.